 How to Apply

-- Application Guide
+- Application Guide UPDATED!

 - Instructions for completing the Budget Template UPDATED!

-- Terms and conditions for contribution funding
+- Terms and Conditions UPDATED!

-Please direct requests for assistance to email@example.com.
+Please contact us at firstname.lastname@example.org for assistance or to obtain an alternate format of the online application form.
 Program Officers are available to provide advice on the eligibility of applicants, activities and costs and to answer general questions.